Antony Jay: Career

-After National Service in the Royal Signals, he joined BBC Television in 1955, and was a member of the team that launched the current affairs programme Tonight, of which he was editor from 1962–63.
-From 1963–64 he was Head of Television Talk Features, before leaving the BBC (on Wednesday 8 April 1964) to pursue a career as a freelance writer and producer.
-In 'real politics' he rendered political services to the Conservative Party of Margaret Thatcher, which included writing speeches for leading politicians including Geoffrey Howe.
+After National Service in the Royal Signals, Jay joined BBC Television in 1955, and was a member of the team that launched the current affairs programme Tonight, of which he was editor from 1962 to 1963.
+From 1963 to 1964 he was Head of Television Talk Features, before leaving the BBC (on 8 April 1964) to pursue a career as a freelance writer and producer.

+In politics he rendered political services to the Conservative Party of Margaret Thatcher, which included writing speeches for politicians including Geoffrey Howe.

 He was knighted in 1988 and remained a mordant observer of politics, including those of the broadcasters themselves.
 He was interviewed in the BBC TV documentary series Tory!
 Tory!
 Tory! and The Trap.
 Jay was a partner with John Cleese in the Video Arts training film production company.

 Views and advocacy

 Jay's political views were right-wing and he was a supporter of market economics.
 In 2007, he alleged anti-establishment thinking by the BBC and news media outlets such as The Guardian.
 He said of his time working at the BBC: "We were not just anti-Macmillan.
 We were anti-industry, anti-capitalism, anti-advertising, anti-selling, anti-profit, anti-patriotism, anti-monarchy, anti-Empire, anti-police, anti-armed forces, anti-bomb, anti-authority.
 Almost anything that made the world a freer, safer and more prosperous place, you name it, we were anti it."

 His 2008 report for the Centre for Policy Studies, How to Save the BBC, advocated the abolition of the licence fee and the television service being reduced to one channel.